2016 IIHF U18 Women's World Championship Division I

-The 2016 IIHF World Women's U18 Championship Division I and 2016 IIHF World Women's U18 Championship Division I Qualification were a pair of international under-18 women's ice hockey tournaments run by the International Ice Hockey Federation.
+The 2016 IIHF U18 Women's World Championship Division I and 2016 IIHF U18 Women's World Championship Division I Qualification were a pair of international under-18 women's ice hockey tournaments run by the International Ice Hockey Federation.
 The Division I and Division I Qualification tournaments made up the second and third level of competition at the 2016 IIHF World Women's U18 Championships respectively.
 The Division I tournament took place between 10 January and 16 January 2016 in Miskolc, Hungary.
 The tournament was won by Japan who gained promotion back to the Championship Division for 2017 while Denmark finished last and was placed in the newly formed Division I Group B tournament for 2017.
 The Division I Qualification tournament took place from 7 January to 11 January 2016 in Spittal an der Drau and Radenthein, Austria.
 Austria won the tournament defeating Italy in the final and gained promotion to Division I Group A for 2017.
 Italy, Kazakhstan, Great Britain, China and Poland were promoted to Division I Group B after finishing second through to sixth in the Division I Qualification tournament.

 Division I tournament

 The Division I tournament began on 10 January 2016 in Miskolc, Hungary at the Miskolc Arena.
 Germany, Hungary, Norway and Slovakia returned to compete in the Division I competition after missing promotion to the Championship Division at the previous years World Championships.
 Denmark gained promotion to the 2016 Division I tournament after finishing first in last years Division I Qualification and Japan was relegated from the Championship Division after failing to survive the relegation round at the 2015 IIHF World Women's U18 Championship.

 Japan won the tournament after winning all five of their games, finishing first in the group standings and gained promotion back to the Championship Division for the 2017 IIHF World Women's U18 Championships.
 Germany finished in second place after losing only to Japan and Slovakia finished in third place.
 Denmark finished the tournament in last place after losing all five of their games and was relegated back to Division I Qualification for 2017.
 Ayu Tonosaki of Japan led the tournament in goaltending with a save percentage of 96.55 and was named the top goaltender by the IIHF directorate.
 Germany's Emily Nix and Norway's Millie Sirum finished as the top scorers of the tournament with eight points each which included two goals and six assists.
 Nix was also named as the tournaments best forward and Tatiana Ištocyová of Slovakia was named best defenceman.

 Following the announcement of the 2017 World Championship program the IIHF revealed that the Division I tournament had been renamed to Division I Group A to allow for the creation of a Division I Group B tournament.
-As a result Denmark was placed in the Group B tournament for 2017 instead of the Qualification tournament.
+As a result, Denmark was placed in the Group B tournament for 2017 instead of the Qualification tournament.